Real $K$-Theory for $C^*$-Algebras: Just the Facts: Bott Periodicity

 In this section we show how Bott Periodicity provides real power to $KO_*$ and $K_*$.
 Complex $K$-theory is periodic of period 2.
 In contrast,

 \begin{Thm} (Bott Periodicity) \cite{Bott57}, \cite{K68}, \cite{Wood}.
 For any real $C^*$-algebra $A$, there is a natural isomorphism

 \end{Thm}

 This theorem was initially established by Bott \cite{Bott57} in 1957 in the context of the homotopy groups of the classical Lie groups, i.e., before there really was a $KO$-theory.
 There are many, many other proofs of Bott's theorem, originating in several different areas of math, illustrating its importance.
-In the late 1960's,Wood \cite{Wood} and Karoubi \cite{K68} (see also Milnor \cite{M3}) proved it in the context of real (and also complex) Banach algebras and Banach categories.